By Prat Moghe, Cazena Founder

 Purely as a thought experiment, if we were to define the overall production “drag” as: [Cost of Investment] multiplied by [Time to get to Production], a stark picture emerges.
 Production drag is almost completely defined by DevOps drag – 99.97% of the physical friction is DevOps.
 This drag completely dominates cloud agility.
 See the graphic below; the area of the graph represents the drag.

 - Factor in DevOps to model TCO.
 It is reasonable to evaluate various cloud providers and PaaS technologies, for example, to understand which ones spin up faster or provide better performance or full-featured enterprise capabilities.
 However, evaluating available DevOps capabilities is actually far more important since the DevOps drag will ultimately determine your agility and production success.

 - Factor in DevOps drag to assess risk and time to market.
 Drag ultimately translates into risk.
 Analysts have estimated that as many as 70% of big data projects fail in production with 9-12+ months to production.
 As the need to drive faster outcomes grows, this glaring disparity of cycle time required for manual DevOps will only magnify the challenge.

 - Explore alternatives to cut DevOps drag.
 For teams that don’t have superstar DevOps skills, look for approaches that cut through the DevOps drag without having to hire and retain new DevOps talent.
-Please read my blog on our Fully-Managed Big Data as a Service, which explains how automation and built-in DevOps eliminates the DevOps drag.
+Please explore more about Cazena’s Continuous Ops, which explains how automation and built-in DevOps eliminates the DevOps drag.